100+ deals at Lowe's right now—Christmas trees, firepits, appliances

 Best holiday toy Black Friday deals

-Lowe's has some amazing deals on all sorts of kids' toys—including STEM toys they can learn from.
+Lowe's has some amazing deals on all sorts of kids' toys—including STEM learning toys

 GoSports Indoor/Outdoor Stacking Game with Case for $39.99 (Save $38.85)